 10. The Scale and Location of Growth Background Paper (Updated March 2018) has tables removed because the Authority had a separate commission done regarding population projections and it was considered it would lead to confusion to have two sources for figures.

-25. It is especially noted that Officers are not claiming that the figures given in the original Welsh Government Scale and Location of Growth Paper as appearing in their Round 1 Background Documentation were wrong.
+24.It is especially noted that Officers are not claiming that the figures given in the original Welsh Government Scale and Location of Growth Paper as appearing in their Round 1 Background Documentation were wrong.
 NAEG carried out detailed analysis of the first Paper (Attached- Appendix 8).
-Please recall that this official WG projection for the future change in the Park populationwas and in relation to the housing need here in Newport the NPA's own table showed that when broken down by Park settlements this would equate with a reduction of householder need in Newport of minus -52 over the Plan period 2015-20131.
-Candidly, not so much avoiding a confusion as evading a bloody awkward truth!
+Please recall that this official WG projection for the future change in the Park populationwas "population (22,800 in 2013) is estimated to fall by 11.5 per cent" and in relation to the housing need here in Newport the NPA's own table showed that when broken down by Park settlements this would equate with a reduction of householder need in Newport of minus -52 over the Plan period 2015-20131.21 Candidly, not so much avoiding a confusion as evading a bloody awkward truth!